-(3) Whenever by reason of absence or incapacity a magistrate, additional magistrate or assistant magistrate is unable to carry out the functions of his or her office or whenever such office becomes vacant, the Minister, or an officer in the Department of Justice or a magistrate at the head of a regional division or a magistrate with the rank of chief magistrate authorized thereto in writing by the Minister, may appoint any other competent person to act in the place of the absent or incapacitated magistrate, additional magistrate or assistant magistrate, as the case may be, during such absence or incapacity or to act in the vacant office until the vacancy is filled: Provided that no person shall be appointed as an acting magistrate of a regional division unless he or she has satisfied all the requirements for the degree referred to in subsection (1)(b) or has passed an examination referred to in that subsection: Provided further that when any such vacancy has remained unfilled for a continuous period exceeding three months the fact shall be reported to the Magistrates Commission established by section 2 of the Magistrates Act, 1993 (Act No. 90 of 1993).
+- (b) Any such oath or affirmation shall be taken or made in open court before the senior available magistrate of the district concerned or a justice of the peace who shall at the foot thereof endorse a statement of the fact that it was taken or made before him and of the date on which it was so taken or made and append his signature thereto. - (3) Whenever by reason of absence or incapacity a magistrate, additional magistrate or assistant magistrate is unable to carry out the functions of his or her office or whenever such office becomes vacant, the Minister, or an officer in the Department of Justice or a magistrate at the head of a regional division or a person occupying the office of chief magistrate, including an acting chief magistrate authorized thereto in writing by the Minister, may appoint any other competent person to act in the place of the absent or incapacitated magistrate, additional magistrate or assistant magistrate, as the case may be, during such absence or incapacity or to act in the vacant office until the vacancy is filled: Provided that no person shall be appointed as an acting magistrate of a regional division unless he or she has satisfied all the requirements for the degree referred to in subsection (1)(b) or has passed an examination referred to in that subsection: Provided further that when any such vacancy has remained unfilled for a continuous period exceeding three months the fact shall be reported to the Magistrates Commission.

-[subsection (3) substituted by section 3(b) of Act 104 of 1996]
+[subsection (3) substituted by section 3(b) of Act 104 of 1996 and by section 3(c) of Act 66 of 1998]

-(4) The Minister or an officer in the Department of Justice or a magistrate at the head of a regional division or a magistrate with the rank of chief magistrate authorized thereto in writing by the Minister, may appoint temporarily any competent person to act either generally or in a particular matter as magistrate of a regional division in addition to any magistrate or acting magistrate of that division or as additional or assistant magistrate for any district or sub-district in addition to the magistrate or any other additional or assistant magistrate.

-[subsectionn (4) substituted by section 3(b) of Act 104 of 1996]

-(5) The Minister may, with the concurrence of the Minister of Finance, determine the remuneration and allowances and the method of calculation of such remuneration and allowances payable to a person appointed under subsection (3) or (4), if such person is not an officer of the public service.
+- (4) The Minister or an officer in the Department of Justice or a magistrate at the head of a regional division or a person occupying the office of chief magistrate, including an acting chief magistrate authorized thereto in writing by the Minister, may appoint temporarily any competent person to act either generally or in a particular matter as magistrate of a regional division in addition to any magistrate or acting magistrate of that division or as additional or assistant magistrate for any district or sub-district in addition to the magistrate or any other additional or assistant magistrate. - [subsectionn (4) substituted by section 3(b) of Act 104 of 1996 and by section 3(c) of Act 66 of 1998] - (5) The Minister may, with the concurrence of the Minister of Finance, determine the remuneration and allowances and the method of calculation of such remuneration and allowances payable to a person appointed under subsection (3) or (4), if such person is not an officer of the public service.